Caregivers have to provide suitable care to the person with dementia. They have to make required adjustments in their lives.

 Understand the physical exhaustion involved.
-Looking after a dependent but uncooperative patient is often very tiring.
-It has been called to a 36-hour job.
+Looking after a dependent but uncooperative dementia person is often very tiring.
+It has been called a 36-hour job.
 If you are physically unfit, take this into account when planning care.
 It is good if people around the family understand the situation so that they can support and help you.
 For this, you have to keep them informed of the situation.

 Sometimes others may say something hurtful to you.
 They may complain or blame.
-Even close family members may say you are neglecting the patient.
+Even close family members may say you are neglecting the dementia person.
 Or they may think that you are overreacting and exaggerating the problems.

-Awareness of dementia and its impact on patients is poor in India.
-Make sure that your family, neighborhood and friends appreciate the patient’s situation.
-People may not believe what you tell them, so use reliable literature to convince them.
-If someone criticizes you, explain the situation calmly, If you cannot stay calm, excuse yourself and walk away instead of exploding.
+Awareness of dementia and its impact is poor in India.
+Make sure that your family, neighborhood and friends appreciate the situation.
+Use reliable literature to convince them.
+If someone criticizes you, explain the situation calmly.
+If you cannot stay calm, excuse yourself and walk away instead of exploding.
 Explain things when you are calmer.
-Ask others to help you in some care activities; this may make them appreciate the problems you are handling.
-It takes time to build a support network, so start telling people about the situation and building a group of supporters as early as you can.
+Ask others to help you in some care activities; this may make them appreciate your problems.
+It takes time to build a support network, so start telling friends, relatives, and colleagues about the situation and building your support network as early as you can.

 The discouraging, even heart-wrenching thing about the dementia and Alzheimer patients is that you never know; you have no clue about their emotion – whether they are able to place and connect you.
 An indecipherable smile, a momentary sign of recognition, a faint touch of his/her hand on your face are the only the incentives you get to keep you going.
 But the frequency of such gestures goes on diminishing with time.